tahermadraswala/CareerNavigator-AI/README.md

 CareerNavigator-AI brings together advanced AI techniques and modern web technologies to offer a comprehensive, personalized learning and career development ecosystem.
-Whether you're a student aiming to boost your career or an organization looking to enhance training programs, Sahay provides a cutting-edge solution tailored for success.
+Whether you're a student aiming to boost your career or an organization looking to enhance training programs, CareerNavigator-AI provides a cutting-edge solution tailored for success.